-Mosie is the first syringe designed specifically for at home intracervical insemination (ICI), delivering sperm directly at or near the cervical opening with the goal of conception.
+Mosie is the first syringe designed specifically for at home intracervical insemination (ICI), delivering sperm directly at or near the cervical opening.

 Collect a semen sample in the provided collection cup.
 Keep this sample at room temperature.